 Performance at Solano – Performed November 10, 2017

 P@S is a group formed by men from Shakespeare at Solano Level II to tell original stories through theatre; it is inspired by but not supervised by Marin Shakespeare Company.

 CHANGES – The second production of autobiographical stories by the Returned Citizens Theatre Troupe, June 2, 2017.

-THE TAMING OF THE SHREW – Performed by inmates at Folsom Women’s Facility, May 21, 2017.
+THE TAMING OF THE SHREW – Performed by women at Folsom Women’s Facility, May 21, 2017.

-KING JOHN – Performed by Level III inmates at Solano State Prison, April 8, 2017
+KING JOHN – Performed at Solano State Prison, Level III, April 8, 2017

 KING JOHN Rap video – Pharaoh Brooks performs an original rap number telling the story of the play